edden-gerber/edden-gerber.github.io/_posts/2019-10-11-guessing-location-on-earth.md

 ![unfiltered signal](../assets/images/guess_location/unfiltered signal.png "Space series")

-So - what we have here is a time series - or rather a space series if you will.
-We can see the peak clusters that correspond to the blobs in Russia, Ethiopia and North-Africa-Europe in the map above (angle 0 is right above the center).
-With my background of analyzing biological time series data in my PhD, I will right at home here...
+So what we have here is a time series - or rather a space series if you will.
+We can see the peak clusters that correspond to the blobs in Russia, Ethiopia and Europe in the map above (angle 0 is right above the center).
+With my scientific background analyzing biological time series data, I feel right at home here...
 I also know that I can't just run a peak-finding function on this series, since it is very non-smooth and so there are peaks everywhere - in the sense of samples that are simply higher than their immediate neighbors.

-Let's see this happening (and zoom in for clarity)
+Let's see this happening (and zoom in for clarity):

 ```python
 from scipy import signal # this library has the find_peaks function